meilisearch/documentation/documents.md

 #### Schemas

 A schema is a representation of the documents attributes.
-It is used by Meili to know how to handle documents like which fields to store and which fields to index.
+It is used by Meili to know how to handle documents like which fields to display and which fields to index.

-- **Indexed** attributes are used by the search system.
+- **Indexed** attributes are used by the search engine.
-- **Stored** attributes will be returned by Meili when a document is returned.
+- **Displayed** attributes will be shown when a document is returned.

 ::: tip
 By default the Meili dashboard infer the schema from the **first** document sent.